Grass Seed Calculator

 Sources & further reading

 Seeding rate guidance in this article draws on general recommendations from university cooperative extension turfgrass programs, including UMass Extension’s “Seeding Rate Considerations” fact sheet.
+The straw mulch coverage and thickness guidance comes from University of Tennessee Extension’s “Turfgrass Establishment: Seeding” (W160-B).
 For more on how we build and verify the formulas behind every calculator on this site, see our methodology page.
+For grass type selection, overseeding an existing lawn, and lawn care timing, see our complete guide to lawn care.